The Three Ancient Cities of the Kathmandu Valley

 Boudhanath

-Boudhanath Stupa, Kathmandu The Boudhanath is one of the holiest Buddhist sites in Nepal, along with Swayambhu.
+The Boudhanath is one of the holiest Buddhist sites in Nepal, along with Swayambhu.
 About 11 km from the center and northeastern outskirts of Kathmandu, the stupa's massive mandala makes it one of the largest spherical stupas in Nepal.
 Boudhanath became a UNESCO World Heritage Site in 1979.
 The base of the stupa has 108 small depictions of the Dhyani Buddha- Amitabha.
-It is surrounded with a brick wall with 147 niches, each with four or five prayer wheels engraved with the mantra- om mani padme hum.
-Every year, the stupa attracts many Tibetan Buddhist pilgrims who perform full body prostrations in the inner lower enclosure, walk around the stupa with prayer wheels, chant, and pray.
+It is surrounded by a brick wall with 147 niches, each with four or five prayer wheels engraved with the mantra- om mani padme hum.
+Every year, the stupa attracts many Tibetan Buddhist pilgrims who perform full-body prostrations in the inner lower enclosure, and walk around the stupa with prayer wheels, chant, and pray.
 Thousands of prayer flags are hoisted up from the top of the stupa downwards and dot the perimeter of the complex.
 The Stupa is also said to entomb the remains of the Kassapa Buddha.

 Swayambhunath

-Swayambhu is a Buddhist stupa atop a hillock at the northwestern part of the city.
+Swayambhu is a Buddhist stupa atop a hillock in the northwestern part of the city.
 This is among the oldest religious sites in Nepal.
 Although the site is considered Buddhist, it is revered by both Buddhists and Hindus.
 The Tibetan name for the site means 'Sublime Trees', for the many varieties of trees found on the hill on which the stupa stands.
-The Swayambhu complex consists of a stupa, a variety of shrines and temples, some dating back to the Licchavi period.
-Numerous Hindu monarch followers are known to have paid their homage to the temple, including Pratap Malla, the powerful king of Kathmandu, who is responsible for the construction of the eastern stairway in the 17th century.
-Consisting of a dome at the base, Swayambhunath has a cubical structure painted with eyes of Buddha looking in all four directions.
+The Swayambhu complex consists of a stupa, a variety of shrines, and temples, some dating back to the Licchavi period.
+Numerous Hindu monarch followers are known to have paid their homage to the temple, including Pratap Malla, the powerful king of Kathmandu, who was responsible for the construction of the eastern stairway in the 17th century.
+Consisting of a dome at the base, Swayambhunath has a cubical structure painted with the eyes of Buddha looking in all four directions.
 There are pentagonal Torans present above each of the four sides with statues engraved in them.
 Behind and above the torana, there are thirteen tiers.
 Above all the tiers there is a small space above which the Gajur is present.
 The stupa also has many artifacts inside it.

 Rani Pokhari

 Rani Pokhari is a historic artificial pond in the heart of Kathmandu.
 Built by King Pratap Mall in 1670 AD, the pond has a large stone statue of an elephant in its south that signifies the image of Pratap Malla and his two sons.
 Rani Pokhari is opened once a year during the final day of Tihar i.e. Bhai Tika and the Chhath festival.
-The world largest Chhath takes place every year at the pond.
+The world's largest Chhath takes place every year at the pond.
 The place is one of Kathmandu's most famous landmarks and is known for its religious and aesthetic significance.

 Bhaktapur

 Bhaktapur literally translates to “the place of devotees”.
 Also known as Bhadgaon, it is an ancient Newar city in the east corner of the Kathmandu Valley and lies about 8 miles from the capital city, Kathmandu.
 Bhaktapur was the largest of the three Newar kingdoms of the Kathmandu Valley and was the capital of Nepal during the great 'Malla Kingdom' until the second half of the 15th century.
-Bhaktapur has the best-preserved palace courtyards and old city center in Nepal and is listed as a World Heritage Site by UNESCO for its rich culture, temples, and wood, metal and stone artworks.
+Bhaktapur has the best-preserved palace courtyards and old city center in Nepal and is listed as a World Heritage Site by UNESCO for its rich culture, temples, and wood, metal, and stone artworks.
 The city is famous for a special type of curd called "Ju Ju(king) dhau(curd).
 It is expressed by the curd makers that the taste of curd prepared in this location cannot be found anywhere else in Nepal.
-Home of traditional art and architecture, historical monuments and craft work, magnificent windows, pottery and weaving industries, excellent temples, beautiful ponds, rich local customs, culture, religion, festivals and musical mystics, Bhaktapur is still an untouched as well as a preserved ancient city that is itself the world to explore for tourists.
+Home of traditional art and architecture, historical monuments and craft work, magnificent windows, pottery and weaving industries, excellent temples, beautiful ponds, rich local customs, culture, religion, festivals, and musical mystics, Bhaktapur is still an untouched as well as a preserved ancient city that is itself the world to explore for tourists.
 From time immemorial, it lay on the trade route between Tibet and India.
 This position on the main caravan route made the town rich and prosperous in medieval times.
-Here are some highlights of the Bhaktapur city-
+Here are some highlights of the Bhaktapur City-

 The Bhaktapur Durbar Square

 The Bhaktapur Durbar Square is a conglomeration of pagoda and shikhara-style temples, mostly dedicated to Hindu gods and goddesses grouped around a 55-window palace of brick and wood.
 The square is one of the most charming architectural showpieces of the valley as it highlights the ancient arts of Nepal.
-A UNESCO World Heritage Site, the Durbar Square consists of at least four distinct squares- the Durbar Square itself, the Taumadhi Square, the Dattatreya Square and the Pottery Square.
-The golden effigies of the kings perched on the top of stone monoliths, the guardian deities looking out from their sanctuaries, the wood carvings in every place — struts, lintels, uprights, tympanums, gateways and windows — all seem to form a well-orchestrated symphony.
+A UNESCO World Heritage Site, the Durbar Square consists of at least four distinct squares- the Durbar Square itself, the Taumadhi Square, the Dattatreya Square, and the Pottery Square.
+The golden effigies of the kings perched on the top of stone monoliths, the guardian deities looking out from their sanctuaries, and the wood carvings in every place — struts, lintels, uprights, tympanums, gateways, and windows — all seem to form a well-orchestrated symphony.
 Some major attractions of the place include-

 The 55-Window Palace

 The Palace of Fifty-five Windows, also called the Pachpanna Jhyale Durbar, was built during the reign of the Malla King, Yaksha Malla in 1427 AD and was remodeled by King Bhupatindra Malla in the 17th century.
 Among the brick walls, with their gracious setting and sculptural design, is a balcony of fifty-five windows, considered to be a unique masterpiece of woodcarving.
-It is also known as one of the oldest monument present in Nepal.
+It is also known as one of the oldest monuments present in Nepal.

 The Batsala Temple

-Batsala Temple is the stone temple of goddess Batsala Devi that included many intricate carvings.
-It is most famous for its bronze bell, known to local residents as "the bell of barking dogs" as when it is rung, dogs in the vicinity tend to bark and howl.
+Batsala Temple is the stone temple of the goddess Batsala Devi that includes many intricate carvings.
+It is most famous for its bronze bell, known to residents as "the bell of barking dogs" as when it is rung, dogs in the vicinity tend to bark and howl.
 The colossal bell was hung by King Ranjit Malla in 1737 AD and was used to sound the daily curfew.
 It was rung every morning when goddess Taleju was worshiped.
 The bell remains intact; however, the temple was completely demolished by the 2015 earthquake.

 The Statue of Bhupatindra Malla

-Bhaktapur, Kathmandu valley The Statue of King Bhupatindra Malla in the act of worship can be seen on a column facing the palace.
+The Statue of King Bhupatindra Malla in the act of worship can be seen on a column facing the palace.
 Of the square's many statues, this is considered to be the most magnificent.

 The Bhairav Nath Temple

 The Bhairav Nath Temple is dedicated to Bhairav- the fiercest manifestation of Lord Shiva, associated with annihilation.
 Bhairav originated in Hindu legends and is sacred to Hindus, Buddhists and Jains alike.
-Bhairav is the wandering form of Lord Shiva and they are depicted as guard to the cardinal points.
-Bhairav is also called as “the protector”, as he guards the eight directions of the universe.
+Bhairav is the wandering form of Lord Shiva and they are depicted as guards to the cardinal points.
+Bhairav is also called “the protector”, as he guards the eight directions of the universe.

 The Golden Gate